skrey/yellow-extensions/documentation/README.md

 Yellow documentation
 ====================

-The [Yellow](https://github.com/markseu/yellowcms) documentation is **for web designers**.
-It will help you making websites with Yellow.
+[Yellow](https://github.com/markseu/yellowcms) is a CMS **for people** who make websites.
+The documentation is here to help you.

 Overview
 --------
-Yellow is a CMS (Content Management System) for people who make websites.
 Personal blog or company website, create anything you like.
 Yellow is file-based, everything is made of files and folders.
-You can also edit pages online in a web browser.
-Once you're done you can build static pages that don't need a CMS anymore.
+You can edit pages in your text editor or in a web browser.
+Once you're done you can build static pages that don't need Yellow anymore.

 [Adding content](content.md)
 [Adding media](media.md)